Roundabout (video game): Plot

 In 1977, Georgio Manos becomes the world's first revolving limousine driver, taxiing the citizens of the city of Roundabout to various destinations.
 A frequent passenger named Elizabeth earns Georgio's deep admiration, and a romance begins to develop between the two.
-Georgio also develops a rivalry with Ronaldo, another limousine driver who steals Georgio's technique and overtakes her as the #1 revolving limousine driver in the city.
+Georgio also develops a rivalry with Ronaldo, another limousine driver who steals Georgio's technique and overtakes them as the #1 revolving limousine driver in the city.
 Desperate to defeat Ronaldo, Georgio acquires some candy dots with the help of Mickey the mechanic, which causes Georgio to hallucinate and see Jeffrey the Skeleton.
 Guided by Jeffrey in a candy-dot-fueled frenzy, Georgio goes on a murderous rampage through the city.
-Spurred on by Elizabeth, Georgio then challenges Ronaldo to a race, during which she runs Ronaldo off the road, destroying his car and killing him.
+Spurred on by Elizabeth, Georgio then challenges Ronaldo to a race, during which they run Ronaldo off the road, destroying his car and killing him.

 Six months later, Georgio has retreated to the northern mountains out of shame, as destroying someone else's car is akin to treason in Roundabout.
 Having lost Elizabeth and running low on candy dots, Jeffrey urges Georgio to get their act back together and win back Elizabeth's heart.
-At the same time, Georgio is hounded by Ge-Op (Georgio Operations), a police squad tasked with hunting her down.
+At the same time, Georgio is hounded by Ge-Op (Georgio Operations), a police squad tasked with hunting them down.
 In the end, Georgio and Elizabeth are reunited, and Elizabeth explains that she is tired of Georgio's constant spinning, pleading with Georgio to drive straight for even a little while.
-After Georgio awkwardly attempts to drive straight, Elizabeth decides that she should not force Georgio to be someone she is not, and the two drive off into the sunset together.
+After Georgio awkwardly attempts to drive straight, Elizabeth decides that she should not force Georgio to be someone they are not, and the two drive off into the sunset together.

 Reception

-The game received mixed reviews upon release.
+The game's PC received favorable reviews, while the Xbox One version received mixed reviews upon release.
+Dave Tach of Polygon praised the game stating "Combining elements from driving, puzzle and FMV games without becoming a product of one genre" and saying that the developers made "a unique hybrid."

+Phil Kennedy of Push Square criticized the game's lack of content saying "Failure of missions is impossible with death just meaning a respawn a short distance away."
+As a result he said he "breezed through the game relatively quickly, with each mission taking around five minutes and the story about three hours in total."
+He didn't feel "particularly inclined to revisit any of the stages a second time in an attempt to better our scores."